tilo/smarter_csv/spec/smarter_csv/parse/README.md

 * make sure to always pass all options to the 'parse' methods, incl. acceleration

-* always wrap tests, so that both accelerated and un-accelerated code-paths are run
+* always wrap tests, so that both accelerated and un-accelerated code-paths are run, because the purpose of these tests is to ensure that both accelerated and unaccelerated code paths are behaving identically.